trezzuri/erpnext-docs/docs/en/accounts/articles/customise-cash-flow-report.md

 #### Activate Customised Cash Flow Report

 Do this in Accounts Settings by checking the 'Use Custom Cash Flow Format' checkbox.
-This will cause ERPNext to only use your custom format for cash flow reports.
+This will cause SOMA to only use your custom format for cash flow reports.

 ![Enable Custom Cash Flow Report](/files/enable-custom-cash-flow.png)